If you asked high-level players the most critical shot in the game of table tennis, most of them would suggest it is the serve.

 Reverse Pendulum Serve

 Another popular advance serve nowadays is a reverse pendulum.
-The reverse pendulum serve is heavily used by famous table tennis stars, such as Timo Boll, and Zhang Jike, etc. The way to brush the ball is pretty much like the pendulum serve but in the opposite direction.
+The reverse pendulum serve is heavily used by famous table tennis stars, such as Timo Boll, Zhang Jike, etc. The way to brush the ball is pretty much like the pendulum serve but in the opposite direction.

 Originally this serve is for sidespin and topspin by brushing the side and top of the balls, but the players can adapt to backspin by brushing underneath the ball.